JuanRuedz/Final_attempt_rice_classification/README.md

-# Final_attempt_rice_classification
+# Rice_classification_model_final
-FInal attempt of the challenge for the course "reto empresarial"
+Final attempt to solve the rice classification challenge

 For the model to work please install the following libraries: python 3.10.10